-The Cape Cod Commission was honored to recognize Dr. Florence Seldin with the 2022 OneCape Award for her many remarkable contributions to the community.
+The Cape Cod Commission was honored to recognize Dr. Florence Seldin with the 2022 OneCape Award for her many

 In addition to serving on and holding leadership roles on many boards and committees within the Town of Chatham, she served as representative to the Cape Cod Commission from 2006 to 2009.
-Her legacy will live on with the Dr. Florence Seldin

-Family Support Program, which provides funding to help Chatham families access preschool programs.
+Her legacy will live on with the Dr. Florence Seldin Family Support Program, which provides funding to help Chatham families access preschool programs.